 At the debtor's request, the court may order a stay of execution proceedings for a period of up to three months (extendable to a maximum of six months) to support negotiations on a restructuring plan.
 During this stay of execution proceedings, the debtor's obligation to apply for the opening of insolvency proceedings due to over-indebtedness is suspended.
 Moreover, no decision may be passed on a creditor's application for commencement of insolvency proceedings during the period of the restructuring proceedings.

-Private Equity on the Rise
+Out-of-Court Restructuring on the Rise